 (See also Diabetes Mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more .)

 Normally, the body maintains the level of glucose in the blood within a range of about 70 to 110 milligrams per deciliter (mg/dL), or 3.9 to 6.1 millimoles per liter (mmol/L) of blood.
 In hypoglycemia, the glucose level becomes too low.
-Although diabetes mellitus, a disorder involving blood glucose levels, is characterized by high levels of glucose in the blood (hyperglycemia), many people with diabetes periodically experience hypoglycemia due to side effects of diabetes treatment Drug Treatment of Diabetes Mellitus Many people with diabetes require drugs to lower blood glucose levels, relieve symptoms, and prevent complications of diabetes.
-There are two types of diabetes mellitus Type 1, in which the... read more .
+Although diabetes mellitus, a disorder involving blood glucose levels, is characterized by high levels of glucose in the blood (hyperglycemia), many people with diabetes periodically experience hypoglycemia due to side effects of diabetes treatment Medication Treatment of Diabetes Mellitus Many people with diabetes require medication to lower blood glucose levels, relieve symptoms, and prevent complications of diabetes.
+There are two types of diabetes mellitus Type 1, in which... read more .
 Hypoglycemia is uncommon among people without diabetes.

 Very low levels of glucose in the blood may interfere with the function of certain organ systems.
 The brain is particularly sensitive to low glucose levels because sugar is the brain's major energy source.
 To prevent glucose levels in the blood from falling too far below their usual range, the brain responds by stimulating the